Azure Template Specs

 2021 reflection and looking into 2022

 2021 has been a busy year for me, but in a good way.
 January, I started in a new role as Cloud Solution Specialist with edgemo A/S. It was strange to start the new position with Covid-19 still going strong, but it worked out great with the team I joined.
 We did meet at the office the first two days, but it was pretty much working from home for quite sometime after that.
+The guidelines on where to work changed over the year, and we made it work regardless of the policies.

 3 minutes to read